Tanfilov/democrac-server/DEVELOPMENT_NOTES.md

 - Localhost (http://localhost:3000) is only used for local testing
 - All production code must be designed to work with the Render deployment environment

+## Package Management
+- **IMPORTANT**: The project has two package.json files:
+  - Root `/package.json` - Used for local development
+  - Server `/server/package.json` - Used by Render for deployment
+- When adding new dependencies, make sure to add them to **both** package.json files
+- Run `npm install` in both root and server directories after pulling changes

 ## Common Operations

 ### Server Management